Versal/sdk/README.md

 If no directory is specified, the current working directory will be used.

-### versal publish [\<directory\>]
+### versal upload [\<directory\>] [--apiUrl https://stack.versal.com/api2]

-Publishes your gadget to versal.com.
-The following steps are taken:
+Compresses your gadget and uploads it to Versal platform.

-- Ensures the presence of a `manifest.json` file.
-- Ensures a valid Session ID is specified in your config file.
-- Compresses the gadget folder to an archive, excluding files and folders specified in your `.versalignore` file.
-- Uploads the archive to the stack.versal.com API.

 If no directory is specified, the current working directory will be used.
+Gadget directory must have a manifest.
+To upload gadget you need a valid session ID.
+If uploading fails, use versal signin to obtain a new session ID.

 ## Installation in depth